Recipe for Probiotic-Rich Young Green Coconut Kefir

 - Follow instructions above to kefir new batch.
 Subsequent batches take 12 hrs. to catch instead of 30-36 hrs (but again, I incubate at 80-85°F).
 If you kefir at a lower temp, then will likely take 24-48 hours.

-- On you go, using previous batch of YCK to get next jar going (do up to 7 x’s).
+- On you go, using previous batch of YCK to get next jar going (can do up to 7 x’s).

-- If batch spoils for some reason, start fresh with a new packet of starter.
+- If batch spoils, start fresh with a new packet of starter.

-- If you drink a lot, use 2/3 cup of 1st batch to start 1/2 gallon fresh coconut water.
+- Drink lots?
+Use 2/3 cup of 1st batch to start half-gallon fresh coconut water.

 See tips & tricks for making young coconut kefir (coming soon).